GNS-Science/nzshm-model/docs/api/logic_tree/source_logic_tree_config_format.md

             "long_name": "Puysegur",
             "branches": [
                 {
-                    // A branch name is only necessary if correlations are specified.
-If so, the name of
+                    // A branch branch_id is only necessary if correlations are specified.
+If so, the branch_id of
                     // every branch (even between branch_sets must be unique).
-                    "name": "PUY1",
+                    "branch_id": "PUY1",

                     // the weights of the branches in a branch_set must sum to 1.0 "weight": 0.2,